 Withdrawl from college/ all courses

 Withdrawal from College/All Courses - A student who decides to withdraw from all enrolled courses must obtain the "Withdrawal from Northeastern

 Junior College - All Courses" form from the Vice President of Student Services Office.
 This form must be completed and returned with the current ID before withdrawal from college is official.
 A student should not initiate a total withdrawal from the college

-via NJC ACCESS (web-based student portal).
+via the Access NJC portal.
 Student initiated total withdrawal from college can be completed up to and including the last date to withdraw from classes for the term.
 As part of a total withdrawal from college, a student cannot withdraw from

 a class that has already given its final exam or has otherwise ended, such as A-term and nonstandard term classes that have concluded.
 The withdrawal code to be used by an instructor will be a "W" to show a termination of enrollment or an "I" for an incomplete

 which allows the student to complete specific course requirements at a later date.
 Instructor and student must complete all required protocols before the instructor can assign a grade of incomplete.
 (See section 2.16 Inventory of Common Grading Symbols -- I

 Note: In unusual circumstances (death, disability, and excessive absences) the Vice President of Student Services, the instructor of the